AkashKrDutta/mydotfiles/README.md

 ## Themes used:
-1. GTK, firefox, gnome-terminal, bspwm etc, all taken from dracula with minor changes wherever needed. https://draculatheme.com/
+1. GTK, firefox, gnome-terminal, bspwm etc, all taken from dracula with minor changes wherever applicable. https://draculatheme.com/
-2. Polybar shapes theme edited for dracula
+2. Polybar shapes [theme](https://github.com/adi1090x/polybar-themes) edited to be suitable for dracula theme.